awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 1. For **Actions**, choose **Modify**\.
 The **Modify cluster** page appears\.

 1. Update the cluster properties\.
+Some of the properties you can modify are:
+   + Cluster identifier
+   + VPC security groups
+   + Enhanced VPC routing
+   + Parameter groups
+   + Encryption
+   + Maintenance window
+   + Maintenance track
+   + Defer maintenance window
+   + Snapshot retention

 1. Choose **Modify cluster**\.